frappe/erpnext_documentation/user/manual/en/accounts/recurring-orders-and-invoices.md

 1. Click on the + button next to Auto Repeat.
 1. Select the Reference Doctype.
 1. Select the Reference Document.
-1. Set the Start Data and End Date.
+1. Set the Start Date and End Date(optional).
 1. Select the frequency whether daily, weekly, etc,.
-1. Save and Submit.
+1. Save.

 Here is a explanation of the fields:

 * **From Date and To Date:** This defines contract period with the customer.
 * **Repeat on the Day of Month:** If recurring type is set as Monthly, then it will be day of the month on which recurring invoice will be generated.
+* **Repeat on Last Day of the Month:** Recurring invoices will be created on the last day of every month.
 * **Notify by Email:** Email Addresses (separated by comma) on which recurring invoice will be emailed when auto-generated.

+For more details about Auto Repeat [Click Here](/docs/user/manual/en/setting-up/automation/auto-repeat)

 ### 3. Exception Handling